Hardware-Compatible Single-Shot Feasible-Space Heuristics for Solving the Quadratic Assignment Problem: Introduction

 The majority of the novel optimization hardware solutions that have been developed in recent years aim to solve instances of quadratic unconstrained binary optimization (QUBO) problems, or using the equivalent Ising formulation.
 Such devices are promoted as fast general-purpose optimization solvers because a wide variety of hard problems can be mapped to QUBO form in polynomial time~\cite{10.3389/fphy.2014.00005}.
 The literature that has showcased the progress of these new devices has not, however, demonstrated their efficiency in handling various practical industrial optimization problems.
 New computational devices are still maturing and the technological limitations, such as limited numbers of bits, qubits, connectivity, low precision, and noise will likely be addressed in the future.
 Mapping real-world problems into QUBO form presents other challenges that cannot be fixed by hardware advances.
 The reformulation into QUBO, particularly for constrained problems, often results in significantly harder problems by creating a much larger, more rugged solution landscape that includes both feasible and infeasible solutions~\cite{Dobrynin:2024iyi}.
 These infeasible solutions are typically cast as a form of penalty in the objective function~\cite{Glover2022}, which results in an objective function with many local optima.
 Searching in a mixed landscape of feasible and infeasible solutions has the key disadvantage that intermediary infeasible solutions must be traversed in order to move from one feasible solution to another, and even sophisticated algorithms struggle to find good solutions~\cite{MOHSENI2021}.
 Furthermore, these devices face challenges with constrained problems like the QAP, where mapping to binary formulations such as QUBO introduces overhead and limits parallelism.
 Recent work has shown that state-of-the-art heuristics for solving the QAP can be mapped to FPGA and custom ASIC architectures, making use of massive parallelization to evaluate all possible local updates and guide a stochastic local search heuristic~\cite{MAQOBagherbeik_2022,scaleIMC_TSP_Lu_2023}.

-In this paper, we present a novel local search heuristic, designed for IMC hardware, that is designed to explore the feasible space in the binary formulation of the QAP, and perform a single-shot evaluation of the full solution neighbourhood.
+In this paper, we present a hardware-aware co-design framework, tailored for IMC hardware, that explores the feasible space in the binary formulation of the QAP, and performs single-shot evaluations of the full-neighbourhood solution.
 Our approach enables massive parallelism by enabling a one-step, single-shot evaluation of the full neighbourhood or local gradient, enabling optimal local decisions, which can be made efficiently on a single computing core.
 When parallel search is discussed in the context of QAP heuristics, it is typically associated with leveraging multiple parallel processors to run independent heuristic searches~\cite{10.1007/978-3-319-39636-1_4}.
 In our approach, the full gradient is evaluated in parallel within a single iteration of the algorithm; see, for example, Ref.~\cite{pedretti2025solvingSAT}.
 Binary solutions remain feasible by selecting local moves that lead to neighbouring feasible solutions, enabling the use of feasible-space search heuristics.
 As a result, our approach achieves an exponential reduction in search space compared with QUBO implementations, along with a much simpler energy landscape.
 Additionally, our method is compatible with both digital computers and IMC hardware accelerators.
-We demonstrate its effectiveness in CPU implementations by comparing it with various heuristics for solving the QAP.
+To evaluate the performance of our co-designed algorithm, we benchmark its effectiveness, comparing it to CPU-based implementations of well-known heuristics for solving the QAP.